raphaelcordon/raphaelcordon/README.md

 ## Well-rounded IT professional with experience in Software Development and Project Management.

-Skill set includes proficiency in C#, .NET, Python, Django, and Azure.<br>
+Skill set includes proficiency in:<br>
+BACKEND: C#, .NET, Python, Django, and Azure.<br>
-Supplemented by a foundation in front-end technologies like HTML5, CSS, JavaScript and React.
+FRONTEND: React.Js, HTML5, CSS3 and JavaScript.
 <p>Also familiar with CI/CD processes using Azure DevOps, Docker Containers, and basic cloud infrastructure.</p>